MrQR-me/docs/quickstart.md

 ## Key Features
 {: .text-purple-000 }

-* **MrQR**{: .text-purple-000 } is a Universal item Management Platform with global access.
+* **MrQR**{: .text-purple-000 } is a universal item management platform with global access.
-* **MrQR**{: .text-purple-000 } is a cloud based platform and requires an internet connection and registration to the **MrQR**{: .text-purple-000 } platform.
+* **MrQR**{: .text-purple-000 } is a cloud-based platform and requires an internet connection and registration to the **MrQR**{: .text-purple-000 } platform.
-* **MrQR**{: .text-purple-000 } can be viewed on PC, Tablet, or Smartphone.
+* **MrQR**{: .text-purple-000 } can be viewed on a PC, Tablet, or Smartphone.
-* Create your own forms and assign them to your own items.
+* Create your own Forms and assign them to your own Items.
-* **MrQR**{: .text-purple-000 } enables you to document, manage, any item the way you want to work.
+* **MrQR**{: .text-purple-000 } enables you to document and manage any Item the way you want to work.
-* Invite Team members to assist you in the management of your site.
+* Invite team members to assist you in the management of your Site.
-* Anybody can securely access your items, view & complete your site forms (with your permission) using the unique* **MrQR**{: .text-purple-000 } code stickers.
+* Anybody can securely access your Items and view and complete your Site Forms (with your permission) using the unique* **MrQR**{: .text-purple-000 } code Sticker Images.
-* **MrQR**{: .text-purple-000 } code stickers are downloadable images for you to print.
+* **MrQR**{: .text-purple-000 } code Sticker Images are downloadable images for you to print.
-* Additional Purchase Required of additional Sites to enable the creation and sharing of Forms.
+* Additional purchase required of additional Sites to enable the creation and sharing of Forms.
-* View individual form submissions or export all submitted form data.
+* View individual Form submissions or export all submitted Form data.
-* Form data is exported in `.csv` format and requires additional software to view & manage.
+* Form data is exported in .csv format and requires additional software to view and manage.

 [Back to Top](https://docs.mrqr.me/index)
 {: .text-right }
 ___
-## Viewing on a PC,Tablet or Smartphone
+## Viewing on a PC, Tablet or Smartphone
 {: .text-purple-000 }

-**MrQR**{: .text-purple-000 } can be viewed on PC's, Tablet's, or Smartphone's.
+**MrQR**{: .text-purple-000 } can be viewed on a PC, Tablet, or Smartphone.
 Navigation on all devices is very similar.

-On Pc's and Larger Tablets the main menu is at the top of the page.
+On PCs and larger Tablets, the main menu is at the top of the page.

 ![Index](/assets/images/MrQR_PC_Menu_Bar.png "PC menu access")

-however due to the reduced screens size on smartphone's and smaller tablet's accessing the main menu is achieved by selecting the
+On Smartphones and smaller Tablets, the main menu is accessed by selecting the
 <img width="25" alt="image" src="https://docs.mrqr.me/assets/images/MrQR_Icon.png">
-Icon in the top right hand corner.
+icon in the top right-hand corner of the screen.

 <div style="text-align: center;">
 <img width="400" alt="image" src="https://docs.mrqr.me/assets/images/MrQR_Mobile_Access_Menu.png">